 Selected courses from the bachelor and master degree programmes are also available in the short-tem studies programme.
 The short-term studies programme is ideal for exchange students coming through the EU Erasmus+ programme (part of the Lifelong Learning Programme), who receive a small scholarship.
 Our University has Erasmus+ agreements with about 20 partner universities in other European countries.

-The three-year Bachelor degree programme Information Technology was opened for the first time in the academic year 2002/2003.
-It is focused on education of graduates, who will be able to work as designers, design engineers, programmers and servicemen of computer systems, digital devices, computer configurations, computer nets, computer-controlled systems, as well as programmers and administrators of database systems and information systems.
+The three-year Bachelor degree programme Information Technology is focused on education of graduates, who will be able to work as designers, design engineers, programmers and servicemen of computer systems, digital devices, computer configurations, computer nets, computer-controlled systems, as well as programmers and administrators of database systems and information systems.
 The prerequisites for admission to the Bachelor degree programme are the following: the secondary education, completed and certified, and a successfully passed entrance examination.

 To graduate from the Bachelor degree programme in Information Technology, students have to complete successfully courses worth 180 ECTS credits in a prescribed credit structure, produce and defend a Bachelor project, as well as pass the verbal part of the Final State Examination.